how the FED determines interest rates

 3. Public Expectations

 The FED also needs to manage public expectations.
-By clearly communicating its decisions, the FED can help guide the economy in the right direction.
+By clearly communicating its decisions, the Federal Reserve can help guide the economy in the right direction.

 The FED’s decisions on interest rates play a huge role in the economy.
 They affect everything from how much we borrow to how much we spend and, as we discussed in our last blog, they even impact crypto markets.
 Understanding how the FED sets interest rates can give us a better idea of how economic trends will shape the financial world we live in.